 If you are driving alone make sure that you take regular breaks – stop at least every 2 hours.
-Have your favorite music, podcasts or audio books on hand to keep you company.
+Have your favorite music, podcasts, or audiobooks on hand to keep you company.
 If you are driving with someone, talking will help to keep the driver engaged and alert.
 Remember that even if you are traveling with people it is still important to make regular stops for both your safety and theirs.

-As the driver you must know your body and it’s limits and plan your trip around them.
+As the driver, you must know your body and its limits and plan your trip around them.
 Don’t force yourself to drive if you are feeling tired.

 A driver asleep at the wheel will not act to avoid an accident and consequently is much more likely to cause death or serious injury.
 In fact, tiredness-related accidents are 3 times more likely to result in serious injury or death compared to other types of road accidents.ARRIVE ALIVE

 If you do start feeling tired while driving, drinking coffee or an energy drink alone is not always enough to wake you up.
 They might help you feel more alert, but the effects can be deceiving as they only last for a short time and you might not be as alert as you think you are.
 The very best thing you can do if you feel tired is to pull over in a safe place and take a nap.
-Even a quick 30 minute nap will help immensely!
+Even a quick 30-minute nap will help immensely!
 Remember it’s never worth risking your safety and that of your passengers if your body is telling you it needs rest.

 A long road trip is never a race.
-A steady, alert driver usually makes really good time compared to someone who is reckless.
+A steady, alert driver usually makes a really good time compared to someone who is reckless.
 Enjoy the scenery!
 An added benefit of driving steadily is that you’ll also save gas.
 Win-win!

 Be aware of other drivers around you and make sure you always keep a good distance between yourself and the driver in front of you.
 And if you have someone racing up behind you, pull over or move to the side so that they can pass.
-It really isn’t worth having a reckless driver travelling behind you who has little regard for either their own or your safety!
+It really isn’t worth having a reckless driver traveling behind you who has little regard for either their own or your safety!